felixlu/awesome-stars/topics.md

 ## machine-learning

+- [rohitg00/ai-engineering-from-scratch](https://github.com/rohitg00/ai-engineering-from-scratch) - Learn it.
+Build it.
+Ship it for others.
 - [Fincept-Corporation/FinceptTerminal](https://github.com/Fincept-Corporation/FinceptTerminal) - FinceptTerminal is a modern finance application offering advanced market analytics, investment research, and economic data tools, designed for interactive exploration and data-driven decision-making i
 - [marimo-team/marimo](https://github.com/marimo-team/marimo) - A reactive notebook for Python — run reproducible experiments, query with SQL, execute as a script, deploy as an app, and version with git.
 Stored as pure Python.
 All in a modern, AI-native editor.
 - [rio-labs/rio](https://github.com/rio-labs/rio) - WebApps in pure Python.
 No JavaScript, HTML and CSS needed